 She glanced at him and shrugged again.
 "Uh, no. Not exactly.
 I mean, my shoulder hurts, yeah, but.
 Um.
 I, uh, I think I'm getting my period."

-Author's Note the Seventh: For those who are unfamiliar with it, the Magic Castle in Los Angeles is a private club whose members are all professional stage magicians.
+For those who are unfamiliar with it, the Magic Castle in Los Angeles is a private club whose members are all professional stage magicians.
 The first floor of the Magic Castle is open to the public, and features a restaurant, a gift shop, art galleries, a museum of classic magic tricks, and several different performing spaces, including a full-sized theater.
 Many famous and up-and-coming magicians regularly spend time at the Magic Castle, and they are generally delighted to show off their routines for the tourists on demand.
-The upper floors of the club are only open to members, their families, and their guests, and include a private library, several conference rooms, a private dining room, and even a couple of hotel rooms that members can rent in the short term if they need accomodations while they're in Los Angeles.
+The upper floors of the club are only open to members, their families, and their guests, and include a private library, several conference rooms, a private dining room, and even a couple of hotel rooms that members can rent in the short term if they need accommodations while they're in Los Angeles.
 The Magic Castle also houses one of the largest collections of stage magic memorabilia, and is a tribute to the art of stage magic.

 After my first performance as a stage magician, when I was 11, my grandfather bought me a membership and I've been a member ever since even though I retired as a performing magician after High School.
 Before the car accident that disabled me, I would often make a point of going to the Magic Castle whenever I was in Los Angeles and doing a quick card routine, a mentalist routine, a cup and balls trick, or even the occasional clack-clack routine (a series of coin tricks) for any tourists that are visiting that day.
 Even though I can no longer do these tricks, I still love stage magic.